Coltinho10/CS437FinalProject/README.md

 ```
 The server will be accessible at http://localhost:5000.
 You can visit this address in your browser to see the real-time soil sensor data visualization.

-Access the Web UI: Navigate to http://localhost:8000 in your browser.
+Access the Web UI: Navigate to http://localhost:5000 in your browser.
 This page will visualize the sensor's data and display the real-time readings of your soil sensor.

+To view the JSON records of each of the different sensor navigate to http://localhost:5000/{feed}

-File Structure
+## File Structure
 ```
 CS437FinalProject/
 ├── flask_server.py         # Flask backend server script